moualek-adlene/DelphiConcurrent/README.md

 <p>
 	<h3>2- Detect Remaining Locks :</h3>
-	Every time a programmer locks a shared resource on a concurrent application he must explicitly don't forget to unlock this resource to make it available again to others threads on the application.
-But a programmer is a human being and in a big or complex application he can easily forget to do that in some cases which will make one or more resources definitely inavailable to others threads with no exception (no log entry).
-It happens sometimes also that the programmer inserts -by mistake- a lock command in his source code instead of the unlock command needed. <em>DelphiConcurrent</em> handle this problem also by keeping trace of the programmer lock/unlook sequences and throwing an exception every time a shared resource is not unlocked at the good moment.
+	Every time a programmer locks a shared resource on a concurrent application he must explicitly don't forget to unlock this resource to make it available again to the other threads in the application.
+But a programmer is a human being and in a big or complex application he can easily forget to do that in some cases which will make one or more resources definitely inavailable to the other threads with no exception (no log entry).
+It happens sometimes also that the programmer inserts -by mistake- a lock command in his source code instead of the unlock command needed. <em>DelphiConcurrent</em> handles this problem also by keeping trace of the programmer lock/unlook sequences and throwing an exception every time a shared resource is not unlocked at the good moment.
 </p>

 <p>
 	<h3>3- Detect Bad Unlocks Sequences :</h3>
 	This is more an additional comfort than a real problem, because a programmer is not theoretically constrained to unlock a set of shared resources in a special order, but it is a good practice to do that in the correct order (which is the reverse of the lock order).
-So, <em>DelphiConcurrent</em> will also throws an exception every time the good unlock order is not respected.
+So, <em>DelphiConcurrent</em> will also throw an exception every time the good unlock order is not respected.
 </p>

 <p>
 	<h3>4- Provide High-Performance threading model based on the MREW model :</h3>
 	<em>DelphiConcurrent</em> implements the Multi-Read Exclusive-Write (MREW) threads synchronization model.
-This model of parallel threads execution is more efficient than the others synchronization schemas based on Critical-Sections or Monitors because it doesn't prevent parallel threads from reading at the same time from a shared resource, exclusive access is only needed when writing to the resource.
-The MREW is therefore the default synchronization model used in <em>DelphiConcurrent</em>, however others synchronization schemas (Critical-Sections and Monitors) are also implemented and can be easily used if necessary.
+This model of parallel threads execution is more efficient than the other synchronization schemas based on Critical-Sections or Monitors because it doesn't prevent parallel threads from reading at the same time from a shared resource, exclusive access is only needed when writing to the resource.
+The MREW is therefore the default synchronization model used in <em>DelphiConcurrent</em>, however other synchronization schemas (Critical-Sections and Monitors) are also implemented and can be easily used if necessary.
 </p>

 <h2>DelphiConcurrent API Presentation :</h2>

 <p>
-	The API is encapsulated in the Delphi Unit named "DelphiConcurrent.pas".</br>
+	The API is encapsulated in the Delphi Unit named "<b>DelphiConcurrent.pas</b>".</br>
-	A running Delphi example (Project and Binary) is available in the GitHub repository in order to see how this API works.
+	A running Delphi example (Project and Binary) is available in the <b>GitHub</b> repository in order to see how this API works.
 The example is build on Delphi 10.1 Berlin Edition.
 </p>

 <p>
 	<em>DelphiConcurrent</em> uses the concept of "<b>Lock on resource</b>" rather than "<b>Lock on code</b>" because it is impossible to guarantee a zero-fault multi-threaded code if we leave the control to the programmer (or the development team) for managing the kind of problems described before.
-	DEADLOCKs or Forgotten-LOCKs especially must be detected <b>By Design</b> and not just if they occurs someday.
+	The DEADLOCKs or Forgotten-LOCKs especially must be detected <b>By Design</b> and not just if they occurs someday.
 </p>

 <p>
 	Each shared resource is represented in <em>DelphiConcurrent</em> by an instance of a class derived from the class <b>TDCProtected</b>.
 We can use for example the <b>TDCProtectedList</b> sub-class to have a thread-safe <b>TList</b> that way.</br>
-	This shared resource will not be accessible directly at runtime, rather it will be encapsulated in an object of the class <b>TDCProtector</b> which associate the protected resource to some lock object or mechanism.
+	This shared resource will not be accessible directly at runtime, rather it will be encapsulated in an object of the class <b>TDCProtector</b> which associates the protected resource to some lock object or mechanism.
 This last may be a <b>Monitor</b> or an instance of the class <b>TCriticalSection</b> or <b>TDCMultiReadExclusiveWriteSynchronizer</b>.
 </p>

 <p>
-	In theory, if we want to avoid DEADLOCKs in your concurrent code, we must ensure that resources are locked in the same order everytime we access them, in every portion of your source code.
-But in practice, this is very difficult to achieve, because a real application is made of different units (modules) each one containing perhaps some shared resources, and some of these resources may be allocated dynamically (not enumerated at design step), and as that was not enough there is maybe many programmers involved in the project and no programmer has a clear vision from start of what lock order must be respected by all the team.</br>
+	In theory, if we want to avoid the DEADLOCKs in our concurrent code, we must ensure that the resources are locked in the same order everytime we access them, in every portion of our source code.
+But in practice, this is very difficult to achieve, because a real application is made of different modules (units) each one containing perhaps some shared resources, and some of these resources may be allocated dynamically (not enumerated at design step), and as that was not enough there is maybe many programmers involved in the project and no programmer has a clear vision from project start of what lock order must be respected by all the team.</br>
 	This is way each resource in <em>DelphiConcurrent</em> will have a global order which determines at which moment we can access it compared to other resources (of all application modules).
 This global order is stored in the read-only property <b>TDCProtector.LockOrder</b> and will correspond (by convention) to the global creation order of shared resources at runtime.
 </p>

 <p>
-	<em>DelphiConcurrent</em> introduce a Local-Execution-Context class named <b>TDCLocalExecContext</b> to monitor the overall lock/unlock sequences in each running thread.
+	<em>DelphiConcurrent</em> introduces a <b>Local-Execution-Context</b> class named <b>TDCLocalExecContext</b> to monitor the overall lock/unlock sequences in each running thread.
 As indicated by his name, each allocated context is local to his thread (Don't try to share those contexts between threads).
-The <b>TDCLocalExecContext</b> keeps an eye on each lock/unlock instruction and will throws an exception if any problem is detected.
-It is it's responsibility to detect and prevent DEADLOCKs.
+The <b>TDCLocalExecContext</b> keeps an eye on each lock/unlock instruction and will throw an exception if any problem is detected.
+It is it's responsibility to detect and prevent the DEADLOCKs.
 </p>

 <p>